LargeAgentCollider/icaif_tutorial/README.md

 # Materials

-Presentation slides will be made available soon.

-We have also created a set of Jupyter notebooks which provide a practical walkthrough of the tutorial material.
-You can access the Google colab and markdown-rendered versions of each notebook using the links below:
+We have created a set of Jupyter notebooks which provide a practical walkthrough of the tutorial material.
+You can access the Google colab and nbviewer versions of each notebook using the links below:

 1. Automatic Differentiation: [[Colab]](https://colab.research.google.com/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/01-automatic-differentiation.ipynb) [[nbviewer]](https://nbviewer.org/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/01-automatic-differentiation.ipynb)
 2. Differentiating Randomness: [[Colab]](https://colab.research.google.com/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/02-differentiating-randomness.ipynb)[[nbviewer]](https://nbviewer.org/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/02-differentiating-randomness.ipynb)
 3. Differentiable ABMs: [[Colab]](https://colab.research.google.com/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/03-differentiable-abm.ipynb)[[nbviewer]](https://nbviewer.org/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/03-differentiable-abm.ipynb)
 4. Variational Inference: [[Colab]](https://colab.research.google.com/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/04-variational-inference.ipynb)[[nbviewer]](https://nbviewer.org/github/LargeAgentCollider/icaif_tutorial/blob/main/notebooks/04-variational-inference.ipynb)

+Presentation slides, which supplement the notebooks above, are available [here]({{ site.baseurl }}/icaif_slides.pdf).

 # Presenters

 [Joel Dyer](https://joelnmdyer.github.io) is a senior postdoctoral researcher at the University of Oxford’s Department of Computer Science and a Senior Research Fellow at the Oxford Institute for New Economic Thinking.

-[Nick Bishop](http://www.nickbishop.net) is a postdoctoral researcher at the University of Oxford, working within Department of Computer Science on problems at the intersection of machine learning and agent-based modelling.
+[Nick Bishop](http://www.nickbishop.net) is a postdoctoral researcher at the University of Oxford, working within the Department of Computer Science on problems at the intersection of machine learning and agent-based modelling.

 [Ani Calinescu]() is an Associate Professor at the University of Oxford's Department of Computer Science, a Senior Research Fellow at the Oxford Institute for New Economic Thinking, and a Co-Investigator on a UKRI-funded project on Robust Large-Scale Agent-Based Modelling, and a Co-PI or Co-Investigator on several JPMC Faculty Research Awards.